digital-asset/lib-finance/docs/Reference_Trigger.md

 > : (LifecycleEffects -\> [Bool](https://docs.daml.com/daml/reference/base.html#type-ghc-types-bool-8654)) -\> Trigger ()
 >
 > A trigger to lifecycle `AssetDeposit` contracts.
 It listens to
-> `LifecycleEffects` contracts and eagerly applies them.
-The asset
+> `LifecycleEffects` contracts that do not consume any assets and
-> effects end up in the different account, e.g. cash dividends.
+> eagerly applies them.
 >
 > Inputs:
 >